Computing at BC

 - Microsoft Office - Faculty may download and install Microsoft Office to a personal computer free-of-charge from the software download site.

 - Anti-Virus Software is installed and configured on computers provided to faculty by ITS and is also available free of charge for personal/home machines.
-All computers activated on the BC network must have BC’s enterprise version of anti-virus software installed. www.bc.edu/virus
+All computers that connect to the BC network must have BC’s enterprise version of anti-virus software installed. www.bc.edu/virus

-- ePO is a required security tool for Windows computers that are activated on the BC network. ePO complements McAfee VirusScan software by allowing ITS to “push” software updates to computers on the network. www.bc.edu/epo
+- ePO is a required security tool for Windows computers that are connected to the BC network. ePO complements McAfee VirusScan software by allowing ITS to “push” software updates to computers on the network. www.bc.edu/epo

 - Data Security Policy - Faculty are urged to read the revised Data Security Policy (PDF - if needed, download Adobe Reader).
 It is the policy of the University that all confidential and other sensitive information be safeguarded from unauthorized access, use, modification, and destruction.
 All members of the University community share in the responsibility for protecting the security of data.

 - Confidential Information - Confidential information includes sensitive personal and institutional information, and must be given the highest level of protection against unauthorized access, modification, or destruction.
-Confidential information should not be stored on BC office computers; it may be stored on MyFiles@bc.
+Confidential information should not be stored on BC office computers.
 Learn more about confidential data & collaboration, including what is confidential data.
-Learn about a new category of data that is even more sensitive than “confidential” & what you can store on BC's Google Drive.
+Learn what data you can store on BC's Google Drive.

 - Confidential Student Information - Confidential student information includes any non-directory information (grades, courses taken, schedule, advising records, disciplinary actions, educational services received, birth date, medical information).